-☐ You must provide a list of ten HUD-approved housing counseling agencies..
-The tool maintained by the Bureau will generate a list of ten HUD-approved housing counseling agencies.
+- You must provide a list of ten HUD-approved housing counseling agencies.
+The tool

+maintained by the Bureau will generate a list of ten HUD-approved housing counseling

+agencies.

-the bor Lenders a zip co such as rower's current address, in descending order of proximity to the centroid. s, should they choose may offer borrowers the option of generating the list from the de different from their home address, or from a more precise geographic marker a street address but they are not required to do so.
-The Bureau's tool will permit ting the list of HUD-approved housing counseling agencies through entry of a zip
+- It must list the ten counseling agencies that are closest to the centroid of the zip code of the borrower's current address, in descending order of proximity to the centroid.
+Lenders, should they choose, may offer borrowers the option of generating the list from a zip code different from their home address, or from a more precise geographic marker such as a street address but they are not required to do so.
+The Bureau's tool will permit generating the list of HUD-approved housing counseling agencies through entry of a zip code.

-It must contain the following data fields on each counseling agency to the extent they are available through HUD's application programming interface (HUD API) containing data on HUD-approved housing counseling agencies-
+- It must contain the following data fields on each counseling agency to the extent they are available through HUD's application programming interface (HUD API) containing data on HUD-approved housing counseling agencies-

-0 Agency name
+- Agency name

-0 Phone number
+- Phone number

-0 Street address
+- Street address

-0 Street address continued
+- Street address continued

-0 City
+- City

-0 State
+- □ State

-0 Zip code
+- Zip code

-0 Website URL
+- Website URL

-0 Email address
+- Email address

-0 Counseling services provided
+- Counseling services provided

-0 Languages spoken
+- Languages spoken

 The list must include the following text: "The counseling agencies on this list are approved by the U.S. Department of Housing and Urban Development (HUD), and they can offer independent advice about whether a particular set of mortgage loan terms is a good fit based on your objectives and circumstances, often at little or no cost to you.
 This list shows you several approved agencies in your area.
 You can find other approved counseling agencies at the Consumer Financial Protection Bureau's (CFPB) website: .consumerfinance.gov/mortgagehelp or by calling 1-855-411-CFPB (2372).
-You can also access a list of nationwide HUD-approved counseling intermediaries at http://portal.hud.gov/hudportal/HUD?src=/ohc_nint .
+You can also access a list of nationwide HUD-approved counseling intermediaries at http://portal.hud.gov/hudportal/HUD?src=/ohc_nint.

-Please Note: On November 8, 2013 the Bureau issued a CFPB Bulletin 2013-13 which included the following statements:
+Please Note: On November 8, 2013 the Bureau issued CFPB Bulletin 2013-13 which included the following statements: